The Specific Type of Infection Vitamin D can Prevent.

 Vitamin D and bone health.

 Stacey wants you to know that as important as vitamin D is to protecting our emotional health and immune system, it is also vital for optimal bone health.
-In fact, vitamin D deficiencies can often manifest as bone-related disorders such as rickets or osteoporosis.
+In fact, vitamin D deficiencies can often manifest as bone-related disorders.

 This is because our bones need minerals like calcium and phosphorous in order to stay strong and prevent softening.